Tyler Stephenson Player Props: Reds vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.43 team ERA ranks 29th among all MLB pitching staffs.
+- The Rockies have a 5.46 team ERA that ranks 29th among all MLB pitching staffs.

-- The Rockies allow the second-most home runs in baseball (105 total, 1.4 per game).
+- Rockies pitchers combine to give up the second-most home runs in baseball (108 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.